My takeaways from the Live Version of Watercolour

 To complete my celebration of going through Watercolour again, I want to share with you all the thumbnail images that I created for the weekly livestreams.
 These are a good summary of the content of the course and all the bonus material I added this time.
 If you have purchased the Watercolour course at any time you can watch the replay of these inside the Watercolour classroom.

-BTW the Watercolour course is still available as a self-paced course that you can start at any time.
+BTW the Watercolour course is available as a self-paced course so you can start at any time.
 Find out more here.

 It’s a really colourful collection of photos, isn’t it?